Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

 In contrast, for the same problems with linear objectives, Tardos \cite{Tardos85,Tardos86} gave strongly polynomial algorithms.
 One might wonder whether this could also be extended to the convex setting.
 This seems impossible for arbitrary convex objectives by the very nature of the problem: the optimal solution might be irrational, and thus the exact optimum cannot be achieved.

 Beyond irrationality, the result of Hochbaum \cite{Hochbaum94} shows that it is impossible to find an $\varepsilon$-accurate solution \footnote{A solution $x$ is called $\varepsilon$-accurate if there exists an optimal solution $x^*$ with $||x-x^*||_\infty\le\varepsilon$.} in strongly polynomial time even for a network consisting of parallel arcs between a source and a sink node and the $C_{ij}$'s being polynomials of degree at least three.
 This is based on Renegar's result \cite{Renegar87} showing the impossibility of finding $\varepsilon$-approximate roots of polynomials in strongly polynomial time.
+This is an unconditional impossibility result in a computation model allowing basic arithmetic operations and comparisons; it does not rely on any complexity theory assumptions.

 The remaining class of polynomial objectives with hope of strongly polynomial algorithms is where every cost function is convex quadratic.
 If all coefficients are rational, then the existence of a rational optimal solution is guaranteed.
-Granot and Skorin-Kapov \cite{Granot90} extended Tardos's method \cite{Tardos86} to solving separable convex quadratic optimization problems where the running time depends only on the entries of the constraint matrix and the coefficients of the quadratic terms in the objective.
-However, in a strongly polynomial algorithm, the running time should only depend on the matrix.
+Granot and Skorin-Kapov \cite{Granot90} extended Tardos's method \cite{Tardos86} to solving separable convex quadratic optimization problems with linear constraints, where the running time depends only on the entries of the constraint matrix and the coefficients of the quadratic terms in the objective.
+However, this algorithm is not strongly polynomial because of the dependence on the quadratic terms.

 The existence of a strongly polynomial algorithm for the quadratic flow problem thus remained an important open question (mentioned e.g.\ in \cite{Hochbaum94, Cosares94, Hochbaum07, Granot90,Tamir93}).
 The survey paper \cite{Hochbaum07} gives an overview of special cases solvable in strongly polynomial time.
-These include fixed number of suppliers (Cosares and Hochbaum, \cite{Cosares94}), and series-parallel graphs (Tamir \cite{Tamir93}).
+These include a fixed number of suppliers (Cosares and Hochbaum, \cite{Cosares94}), and series-parallel graphs (Tamir \cite{Tamir93}).
 We resolve this question affirmatively, providing a strongly polynomial algorithm for the general problem in time $O(m^4\log m)$.

 There is an analogous situation for convex closure sets: \cite{Hochbaum94} shows that no strongly polynomial algorithm may exist in general, but for quadratic cost functions, Hochbaum and Queyranne \cite{Hochbaum03} gave a strongly polynomial algorithm.